 Access to health care is provided in accordance with section 3309.69 of the Ohio Revised Code (ORC), and is financed primarily through a combination of employer contributions, retiree premiums, and copays and deductibles on covered health care expenses.
-In addition, investment earnings (or losses) contribute a portion of health care funding.
+In addition, investment earnings, or losses, contribute to health care funding.
 Since 2006, money received as a result of the federal Medicare Part D program has also been added to health care funding.

 The System's goal is to maintain a health care reserve account with a 20-year solvency period in order to ensure that fluctuations in the cost of health care do not cause an interruption in the program.
+When the System is not within the 20-year solvency period goal, health care funding is on a pay-as-you-go basis.